 Problem sessions: I highly recommend getting together with your peers (for example, from your precept) to collaborate on the problem sets.
 That said, to maximize your understanding of the material, I urge you to work on the problems on your own first, and only afterwards brainstorm with others.
-There will be dedicated TA-led problem sessions (to be scheduled soon), but I strongly encourage you to take initiative and organize some student-run sessions as well.
+Note that there will not be any dedicated TA-led problem sessions; I encourage you to take initiative and organize student-run sessions.